 In addition, the warmth and clarity of the voice, as well as the remarkable range of expression and lyricism, are an artistic inspiration, as well.
 Jan DeGaetani, Jessye Norman, and many other singers raise the bar for us as musicians in every way.
 I highly encourage my students to listen to, and collaborate with, singers, and I also suggest practicing vocal repertoire in transcriptions and in books, like Marcel Moyses Tone Development through Interpretation.

-In the Wheaton College Conservatory of Music Flute Studio, the flutists take great pride in being exceptional players, whether they are a performance or an academic major.
+In the Wheaton College Conservatory of Music (where I have taught since 2002) and Elmhurst College (where I have taught since 2012) Flute Studios, the flutists take great pride in being exceptional players, whether they are a performance or an academic major.
 One of the great challenges and joys I have in teaching is to determine the most effective way to reach each student.
 However, within this individualized approach, three basic components structure all of my lessons.

 1. A conceptual approach, requiring frequent musical demonstrations and an emphasis on creativity including imaginative discussions about musical phrasing, colors in sound, and artistry.